 - 1) First, select rare measure categories.
-Measure categories deemed rare (less than or equal to 50 accounts with installations in that measure category) are kept. - 2) If we have not selected two measure categories in step 1, then we determine which measure category contributes the greatest ratio of energy savings in relation to the total program energy savings for that measure category.
-The measure categories with the highest ratios are kept until two measures are selected.
+Measure categories deemed rare (less than or equal to 50 accounts with installations in that measure category) are kept. - 2) If we have not selected two measure categories in step 1, then we determine which measure category contributes the greatest ratio of energy savings in relation to the total program energy savings for that measure category28.
+The measure categories with the highest ratios are kept until two measures are selected. - 3) If more than two measure categories are selected in step 1 above (an account has more than two measure categories deemed rare), then we select the two rare measure categories that have the highest ratio of energy savings.